 This post contains affiliate links.
 Read more.

-Many people cringe a little bit when they hear back-to-school talk at the end of the summer.
-But we therapists have a little Type A place in our hearts that squeals with delight when we start to see those colorful, pretty school supplies appearing on store shelves!
+Many people cringe a little bit when they think of organizing a room or a closet.
+But we therapists have a little Type A place in our hearts that squeals with delight when we imagine a neat, organized, color-coded space!
 We tend to be organizers, savers, labelers, and fixer uppers.
 We just can’t help ourselves!

-Whether you’re a school based therapist or you work in another setting, the ideas below are great for keeping therapy materials and equipment neat and organized all year long!
+Whether you work in a school or in another setting, the organization hacks below are great for keeping therapy materials and equipment neat and organized all year long!

 Check out our Printable Planner for therapists!
-With pages and pages of calendars, to-do lists, data sheets, treatment planning pages, and more, this awesome printable planner will keep you on top of your therapy game this year!
-Click here for more information!
+With pages and pages of calendars, to-do lists, data sheets, treatment planning pages, and more, this awesome printable planner will keep you on top of your therapy game!

-Here are some of our favorite ideas for keeping your therapy room organized this school year!
+Here are some of our favorite therapy room ideas for keeping you organized this year!

 Organizing Big Toys and Equipment